Queensland's capital is a major centre of culture

-For sports fans, March to September is the time to come in order to catch the National Rugby League’s Brisbane Broncos and the Australian Football League’s Brisbane Lions.
-EKKA opens in new window with its fireworks and after-dark shows takes place in August, the Brisbane Festival opens in new window happens in September and the Brisbane International Film Festival is held in November.Back to top
+For sports fans, March–September is the time to come in order to catch the National Rugby League’s Brisbane Broncos and the Australian Football League’s Brisbane Lions.
+EKKA opens in new window with its fireworks and after-dark shows takes place in August, the Brisbane Festival opens in new window happens in September and the Brisbane International Film Festival is held in late October.Back to top

 Use the touch-on, touch-off go card opens in new window, which is accepted on buses, CityCats, ferries and trains.
 Go cards are available at most newsagents and at the Translink office at the Visitor Information Centre on the Queen Street Mall.
 For easy (and free) city exploration, the free Loop bus service opens in new window is a hop-on, hop-off circuit of the city centre running both a clockwise and an anti-clockwise route.
 It runs every 10 minutes from 7am to 6pm, Monday to Friday.Back to top